noahzeldin/dissertation/mt_music_analysis.md

 # Importation

+There are **two** separate spreadsheets:

+1.  **durations** of each piece

+2.  data relating to the **choral** material

+Both are necessary.
+The chapter begins with a structural overview of the work but focuses on the choral material.
+The calculations involved with the latter require the former.

 ## Duration

-Import all sheets into a single list and specify column types.
+Import all sheets into a single list and specify column types:

 ``` r
 durations_sheets <- excel_sheets("Massnahme_durations_meter_changes.xlsx")